jadecobra/python_tdd_exercises/source/functions/functions_w_separation.rst

 ----

+* I go back to the terminal_ where the tests are running

 * I close ``test_functions.py``

 * I delete all the text in ``functions.py`` and the terminal_ shows 11 failures.
 I start with the last :ref:`AttributeError<what causes AttributeError?>`